+- GCIT services received at a facility or with a provider that is not a GCIT-designated facility/provider.

 - All associated services when GCIT services are not covered.
 Examples include:

 - Infusion

 - Lab

 - Radiology

 - Anesthesia

 - Nursing services

 See the How your plan works - Medical necessity and precertification requirements section.